AdobeDocs/campaign.en/help/v8/dev/customize.md

 * Through the interface, by using the New field assistant

-    :arrow_upper_right: Learn how to quickly add a new field in Campaign in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/editing-schemas/new-field-wizard.html?lang=en#configuring-campaign-classic)
+    :arrow_upper_right: Learn how to quickly add a new field in Campaign in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/editing-schemas/new-field-wizard.html?lang=en#configuring-campaign-classic)

 * Programmatically, by extending the schema

-    :arrow_upper_right: Learn how to extend an existing schema in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/editing-schemas/extending-a-schema.html?lang=en#configuring-campaign-classic)
+    :arrow_upper_right: Learn how to extend an existing schema in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/editing-schemas/extending-a-schema.html?lang=en#configuring-campaign-classic)

 You can create new tables in Campaign database and extend built-in datamodel.